• Edited By

 Even at full retirement age, you have the option to delay your benefits further.
 Americans who wait until they’re 70 to receive Social Security can enjoy increased monthly benefits.

 Younger Americans should be especially attentive of their personal retirement investments.
-Social Security benefits are expected to pay out in full through 2034, at which point the SSA expects to decrease scheduled benefit pay.
+Social Security benefits are expected to pay out in full through 2034, at which point the SSA expects to decrease scheduled benefits.

 How Much Do You Need To Retire?

-Experts recommend that you save enough money to cover 80 percent of your current income annually.
+Experts recommend that you save enough money to cover 80% of your current income annually.
 If you make $100,000 a year before you retire, $80,000 for each year of retirement income is a good goal to start with.

 How much you need to retire depends on your retirement lifestyle.
 Consult a financial advisor to determine the most appropriate savings goal for you and develop an investment strategy to support your goals.